Hi there! My name is José Navas, thanks for following us!

 My first sailboat

-Journey to Mallorca with a rat on board
+Passage to Mallorca with a rat on board

-The next morning when I was crossing the Mallorca canal, right in the middle point, between Ibiza and Mallorca, sailing with a comfortable upwind of 14 knots, I saw a sparrow perched on the anchor pulpit.
-But does a sparrow have a tail?It was no sparrow but a rat!
+The next morning when I was crossing the Mallorca sailing channel, right in the middle point, between Ibiza and Mallorca, sailing with a comfortable upwind of 14 knots, I saw a sparrow perched on the anchor pulpit.
+But does a sparrow have a tail?
+It was no sparrow but a rat!

-Already in Mallorca and free of the rat, I took my good time.
+Already in Mallorca and free of the poor rat, I took my good time.
 I circumnavigated the island twice in a month.
 A beautiful island, much larger than Ibiza, but with the dangers of the northern winds, which even in summer can give you a hard time.
 One night in the bay of Soller, north of Mallorca, I sailed into a mini-tornado almost all boats anchored in the bay dragged their anchors.
 I was not the only sailor who spent all night on the cockpit with eyes wide open.
 It was good I went through problems again as a preparation for what I was going to suffer in the Strait of Bonifacio between Corsica and Sardinia, the next stage on my trip.

 Bonifacio is a very sensitive area from the nautical point of view, like the Strait of Gibraltar and almost all straits in general.
-The narrowing space of sea between two land areas causes what is known as a Venturi effect.
-It's like a funnel that the wind must traverse to reach the other side, and this makes the wind speed up like crazy.
+The narrowing space of sea between two land areas causes what is known as Venturi effect.
+It’s like a funnel that the wind must traverse to reach the other side, and this makes the wind speed up like crazy.

-The leap from Mallorca to Sardinia
+The leap of faith from Mallorca to Sardinia

-In late July I sailed the 280 nautical miles from Es Trenc, south of Mallorca, to Cala Tamariglio, up in the natural park of Capo Caccia, near the city of Alghero, Sardinia northwest.
-I spent 3 days with 3 nights at sea, under all conditions.
+In late July I sailed the 280 nautical miles from Es Trenc, south of Mallorca Island, to Cala Tamariglio, up in the natural park of Capo Caccia, near the city of Alghero, Sardinia northwest.
+I spent 3 days solo with 3 nights at sea, under all conditions.
 Calm, light winds, some good times, and the worst hours followed by an intense electrical thunderstorm with harsh winds and severe waves which made me go through the hardest moments in my life.
 It was about 6:30 am on the second day and I felt a huge crack, followed by an explosion and a blinding light.
 I saw a lightning bolt just 100 meters from my boat.
 I remember the smell of static electricity in the air and I still get goose pumps.
 It was raining buckets and I was totally soaked.
 I will never forget the image of being head down while a flow of rain water was coming off the tip of my nose.
 I was almost paralyzed with fear.
-Luckily the storm was gradually losing strength.
+Luckily the storm was gradually losing power.
 I do not believe that the boat or myself would have endured much longer.
 Although the wind died, the swell was huge for the rest of the day.
 The poor Iluso was only 2,000 kilos and it entered into cocktail mode.
-The boat's outboard engine was just 9 HP, so I could hardly advance against rough seas.
-As I was reaching the crest of a wave, the propeller would go out of the water.
-To top it off, the autopilot was not agile enough to negotiate those huge waves, so I was forced to be at the helm and steer the boat manually, unable to take one second off, to eat or refuge inside the cabin .
+The boat’s outboard engine was just 9 HP, so I could hardly advance against rough seas.
+As I was reaching the crest of a wave, the propeller would get out of the water.
+To top it off, the autopilot was not agile enough to negotiate those huge waves, so I was forced to be at the helm and steer the boat manually, unable to take one second off, to eat or refuge inside the cabin.

-I've never tried hard drugs, but I doubt that an artificial substance can give you the high I got at my arrival in Sardinia, after almost 72 hours without sleep or rest since I weighed the anchor at the south of Mallorca.
+I’ve never tried hard drugs, but I doubt that an artificial substance can give you the high I got at my arrival in Sardinia, after almost 72 hours without sleep or rest since I weighed the anchor at the south of Mallorca.
 I felt I was flying.
-Despite the accumulated fatigue, I could hardly fall asleep from the excitement.
+Despite the accumulated fatigue, I could hardly fall asleep from the uncontrolled excitement.

 Once recovered and grown from the journey, my internal energy exploded, feeding from the feelings I was living.
-I sailed around the north of Sardinia's Emerald Coast, every cape, every cove.
-I would go to ports just five minutes to get water and buy some food and back on the "road".
-I always slept at anchor, almost with no other boat around, under the stars, with little light pollution and studying the charts to prepare the track for the next day.
+I sailed around the north of Sardinia’s Emerald Coast, every cape, every cove.
+I would go to ports just five minutes to get water and buy some food and back on the “road”.
+I always slept at anchor, almost with no other boat around, under thousands of stars, with little light pollution and studying the charts to prepare the track for the next day.

 Homecoming with quick stop in Menorca and Cabrera

-A little island south of Mallorca, that even with everything I had experienced that summer, I found to be the most magical island.
+Cabrera is a little island south of Mallorca, that even with everything I had experienced that summer, I found to be the most magical island.
 The pearl of the Mediterranean.
-Steeped in history and preserved like no other, since it became a natural park in the 80's and now you need a especial permit to enter or anchor.
+Steeped in history and preserved like no other, since it became a natural park in the 80’s and now you need a especial permit to enter or anchor.
 Through my precarious but effective Internet connection, I managed to obtain the permissions from Menorca.

 Return to mainland Spain and Malaga

-I couldn't believe it when I arrived in Malaga.
+I couldn’t believe it when I arrived in Malaga.
 I had lived the greatest adventure of my life, I had learned, enjoyed, experienced and lived so much.
-But most importantly, I had also learned how to to sail and I had fulfilled my dream, evolving as a person.
+But most importantly, I had also learned how to sail and I had fulfilled my dream, evolving as a person.
 My priorities and goals in life had changed radically.
-At that time I was not sure how or in what manner, but I was very certain that I could not return to my former life.
+At that time I was not sure how or in what manner, but I was very certain that I could not return to my former life on land.

-A really tough journey, in the middle of the winter, that would take us more than three weeks and two thousand miles in a straight course to La Coruña, turning Finisterre and then sailing along the entire coast of Portugal to reach Huelva and across the Strait of Gibraltar.
+A really tough passage, in the middle of the winter, that would take us more than three weeks and two thousand miles in a straight course to La Coruña, turning Finisterre and then sailing along the entire coast of Portugal to reach Huelva and across the Strait of Gibraltar.
 The rest of the route from Malaga to Ibiza and I knew it quite well already.

 The first steps in the professional activity